FireXStuff/firexapp/docs/programming_guide/index.rst

 It can be used only once and only at the head of the chain, not between services.

 ..
-    TOOD: create example that shows using InjectArgs that is open-source applicable.
+    TODO: create example that shows using InjectArgs that is open-source applicable.
     :ref:`Read more about this here. <advanced_dataflow>`

 .. note::